This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Combine chicken, pesto, pank, 1/8 tsp. salt, and a pinch of pepper in a bowl and mix with hands until uniform.
-Using a heaping teaspoon, lightly shape mixture into 3/4 inch round meatballs (about 28 meatballs); place on plate, cover, and refrigerate until needed.
+• Combine chicken, pesto, panko, salt, and pepper in a bowl and mix with hands until uniform.
+Using a heaping teaspoon, lightly shape mixture into 3/4 inch round meatballs (about 28 meatballs).

 Nutrition